All Products

 • Lineage displays the data lineage between tables and fields.

-• Table-level lineage sources include integration sync tasks, custom lineage compute tasks, and SQL compute tasks and logical table tasks that the system can automatically parse lineage.
-For more information, see the referenced document.
+• Table-level lineage sources include sync tasks, SQL compute tasks, and logical table tasks for which the system can automatically parse lineage.
+Other sources include custom lineage that is manually configured for compute tasks and external lineage that is registered using OpenAPI.
+For more information, see Table-level lineage.

 Note

-The system parses the table and field lineage relationships in the development environment when tasks are submitted and in the production environment when published.
-A single task submission or publication supports parsing up to 100,000 lineage relationships.
-If exceeded, they are not recorded and cannot be displayed in the asset directory.
+• For lineage that is automatically parsed by the system and lineage that is manually configured in compute tasks, the system parses the table and field lineage in the development environment when the task is submitted.
+When the task is published, the system parses the table and field lineage in the production environment.
+A single task submission or publication supports parsing a maximum of 100,000 lineage relationships.
+If this limit is exceeded, the relationships are not recorded and cannot be displayed in the asset checklist.

 • Impact is divided into data table impact and integration sync impact.